 Ingredients and Dietary Substitutions

-- Gluten-free Flour Blend: This recipe has been tested with a few different gluten-free flour blends, each already containing xanthan gum or another binder.
-The blends tested include King Arthur Measure for Measure, Namaste Perfect Blend, Bob's Red Mill 1:1, and Cup4Cup multipurpose.
-The results showed minor differences between the flours, but all worked well!
+- Gluten-Free Flour Blend: This recipe has been tested with a few different gluten-free flour blends, each already containing xanthan gum or another binder.
+The results showed minor differences between the flours, but all worked well in the recipe.
+The blends tested include:

-- Dairy-free: Substitute almond milk and a neutral oil or vegan buttery sticks for the milk and butter in the recipe.
+- For dairy-free cornbread: Substitute unsweetened almond milk and a vegetable oil or dairy-free butter for of the milk and melted butter in the recipe.

-- Egg-free: Substitute a flax egg or ¼ cup applesauce for the egg.
-The egg-free cornbread was a bit more dense but still moist and delicious with good flavor.
+- For egg-free: Use an egg substitute such as a flax egg or ¼ cup applesauce for the large eggs.
+The egg-free cornbread I made was a bit more dense but still moist and delicious with good flavor.

-- Step 1: Combine the dry ingredients together.
+- Step 1: Combine the dry ingredients together in a large mixing bowl.

 - Step 2: Add the egg, butter, and milk.

-- Step 4: Scoop into greased muffin tins and bake.
+- Step 4: Scoop into greased muffin tins and bake according to recipe card below.

 - Jalapeño Cheddar: Add 1 diced jalapeño and ½ cup shredded cheddar cheese to the batter.